String Diagram of Optimal Transports: Aligned String Diagram of OTs

 We can thus omit the parentheses in the definition of $\vect{C}^{\sd{D}}$ in~\cref{def:dualcSD}.
 Importantly, all elements in $\vect{C}^{\sd{D}}$ are real-value due to the aligned structure of $\sd{D}$.

-Now, we move on to our main theorem: the strong duality theorem for aligned string diagrams of OTs. \begin{thm}[strong duality] The dual problem defined in~\cref{def:dualcSD} is equivalent to $\OT{\sd{D}}{\vect{a}}{\vect{b}}$. \end{thm} We present the full proof in the technical appendix ($\S$A).
+\begin{thm}[strong duality] The dual problem defined in~\cref{def:dualcSD} is equivalent to $\OT{\sd{D}}{\vect{a}}{\vect{b}}$. \end{thm} We present the full proof in the technical appendix ($\S$A).
 The proof is obtained by the structural induction of a given aligned string diagram.
 The structure ensures the existence of feasible solutions.
 The following is a direct consequence that leads to our novel algorithm.